• Explore. Learn. Thrive. Fastlane Media Network

 13. Reduce customer churn rate

-Customer churn rate refers to when a client halts all engagement with a specific company.
+Customer churn rate is when a client halts all engagement with a specific company.
 For an e-commerce business, a customer is considered churned when an agreed amount of time passes after their last engagement with your site.
-Consider engaging your customers in proactive communication to sustain relationships or provide incentives to targeted clients to reduce churn rates and increase sales.
+Consider engaging your customers in proactive communication to sustain relationships or incentivize targeted clients to reduce churn rates and increase sales.

 Endnote